vexide/website/src/content/docs/features.md

 These SDKs work when targeting desktop operating systems, and may be enabled alongside one of the three V5-compatible SDKs:

 - `vex-sdk-mock` *(Recommended)*: An SDK created by vexide for unit testing and simulation.

-Additionally, the `default-sdk` feature will enable the currently recommended SDK features to serve as a sane default for new projects. *At the time of writing this, `default-sdk` enables `vex-sdk-jumptable`, `vex-sdk-mock`.*

 > [!TIP]
 > If you aren't sure what to use in your or don't care, stick with the `default-sdk` feature.